nathanl/authority/README.md

 ...
 Authority would determine that it was called from within `edit`, that the `edit` controller action requires permission to `update`, and check whether the user `can_update?(@message)`.

-Each controller gets its own copy of this hash, which comes from `config.controller_action_map`.
+Each controller gets its own copy of the controller action map.
 If you want to edit a **single** controller's action map, you can either pass a hash into `check_authorization_on`, which will get merged into the existing actions hash...

     class BadgerController < ApplicationController
       check_authorization_on Badger, :actions => {:neuter => 'update'}